MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/audio-conferencing-in-office-365/manage-the-audio-conferencing-settings-for-my-organization.md

     See [Send an email to a user with their Audio Conferencing information](send-an-email-to-a-user-with-their-dial-in-information.md).

-## <a name="see-and-set-the-primary-default-and-secondary-alternate-languages-on-an-audio-conferencing-bridge"></a>Vea y establezca la primaria (valor predeterminado) y los idiomas (alternativos) secundarios en un puente de conferencia de audio
+## <a name="see-and-set-the-primary-default-and-secondary-alternate-languages-on-an-audio-conferencing-bridge"></a>Ver y establecer los idiomas principales (alternativos) y secundarios (alternativos) en un puente de audioconferencia

 1. Ver una lista de usuarios habilitados